Irradiated Food: An Overview

-- Reduce foodborne illness—Irradiation destroys organisms, like Salmonella.
+- Reduce foodborne illness—Irradiation destroys organisms that may cause illness.

 What Does the Process Involve?

-- Gamma rays—a radioactive element (cobalt 60 or cesium 137) is used to irradiate the food; can be used with very thick foods
+- Gamma rays—a radioactive element is used to irradiate the food; it can be used with thick foods

-- Electron beams—a stream of high-energy electrons are shot through an electron gun; used to treat foods that are not very thick
+- Electron beams—a stream of high-energy electrons are shot through an electron gun; it is used to treat foods that are not thick

-- X-ray irradiation—electrons are sent through a metal plate to create a x-rays on the other side of the plate; can be used with thick foods
+- X-ray irradiation—electrons are sent through a metal plate to create a x-ray on the other side of the plate; it can be used with thick foods

 Does the Process Change Food?